frontenddogma/css-optimization-basics/manuscript/production.md

 ### File Normalization

 We can work with as many style sheet and preprocessor files as we want, even though that makes it more difficult to avoid declaration repetition (see “Using Declarations Just Once”).
 However, for production, we should make sure we combine them into a single file to load.
-That’s important for more effective compression and, even more so, to reduce the number of HTTP requests. ([HTTP/2 alleviates](https://http2.github.io/faq/#what-are-the-key-differences-to-http1x) but at the moment I still advise to limit the number of requests.)
+That’s important for more effective compression and, even more so, to reduce the number of HTTP requests. ([HTTP/2 changes this](https://http2.github.io/faq/#what-are-the-key-differences-to-http1x), but at the moment [2018] I still advise limiting the number of requests.)

 The idea behind this is that HTTP request overhead makes for 500–700 bytes, costing “about 100 ms” (Steve Souders, Kyle Simpson).

 This data has led to the recommendation to inline files smaller than 1 KB, but not bigger than 4 KB (Guy Podjarny).

-Let’s assume that most sites that use several style sheets (to then be combined to a single one for production) work with files that are larger than 1 KB.
+Let’s assume that most sites that use several style sheets (to then be combined into a single one for production) work with files that are larger than 1 KB.
 As such, it’s useful to have these as individual files (and not inline).
-For each style sheet that we get rid of and merge, we save roughly half a kilobyte and 10 ms. This leads to the general recommendation to merge all styles into one file and link that from our documents.
+For each style sheet that we get rid of and merge, we may save up to half a kilobyte and 10 ms. This leads to the general recommendation to merge all styles into one file and to link that from our documents.

 Yet, there must be something else.
 What about small sites, and what about overall file size and caching?

 Small sites, particularly one-pagers with just a few rules, may be under the threshold.
 If the site is and will be a one-pager forever, we have a stronger incentive to inline all code, both styles and scripts.
 But that also depends on the page itself and our ideas about separation of concerns.
 If the page resources are so few and light that an extra CSS request is not noticeable, it may well be fine to stick with a separate style sheet.
-If we strongly believe in separation of concerns, we might just always go for that separation (and what may at first sound rigid then becomes consistent and simple).
+When we believe in separation of concerns, we might just always go for that separation (and what may at first sound rigid then becomes consistent and simple).

 File size and caching are normally the issues of biggest concern.
 They’re linked with the following two questions:

-1) If all our styles are in one style sheet, but a user visits just one page, how can we justify pushing all the unused styles onto them?
+1. If all our styles are in one style sheet, but a user visits just one page, how can we justify pushing all the unused styles onto them?

    (Per RocketFuel and Kissmetrics, the average bounce rate on the Web is around 50%—just to provide a number, as bounce rates vary per field as well as per type of content.)

-2) Same scenario—if all our styles are in one style sheet, what is a good balance to make sure that the style sheet gets cached but we can swiftly roll out updates?
+2. Same scenario—if all our styles are in one style sheet, what is a good balance to make sure that the style sheet gets cached, but we can swiftly roll out updates?

-I set out to go over both questions in detail, but believe it to be more useful now to leave them open.
+I set out to go over both questions in detail, but believe it to be more useful to leave them open.
 This should remind us that, even though technical questions often beg definite answers, there are questions that don’t lead to a strict “right” or “wrong”—the answers often depend on our priorities.

 What’s there to consider for a decision?